broadinstitute/terraform-shared/terraform-modules/stackdriver/latency-tracking/README.md

 ### <a name="input_default_endpoint_config"></a> [default\_endpoint\_config](#input\_default\_endpoint\_config)

-Description: Optionally set default alert configurations across all `endpoints`.
+Description: Set default configurations across all `endpoints`.
 Any attributes not set
 will use the default values.

+Required:
+- `fully_qualified_domain_name` must be a full and exact domain name

+Optionally set:
 - `alert_threshold_milliseconds` must be a positive whole number, for the latency limit to trigger on.
 - `alert_rolling_window_duration` must be at least 1, for the window to aggregate data.
 - `alert_rolling_window_percentile` must be one of 5, 50, 95, or 99, for the percentile to track.